What is so menacing about dietary fiber?

 Not surprisingly, breast cancer deaths in the United States are among the highest in the world?

+The truth is, fiber along with a low-fat diet increases the risk of heart disease.
 The next popular lie — that fiber reduces the risk of heart disease — is just as outrageous.
 It is based on yet another intentional lie that fiber lowers cholesterol.

 Actually, it doesn't!
 Not a tiny bit...
 This sleight of hand only works in combination with a very low-fat diet, that lowers cholesterol anyway with or without fiber.
 Even then, the reduction is so small, it is absolutely meaningless.